 Biceps and its tendon – helps to hold the humeral head in the glenoid along with raising the arm and bending the elbow.

-Superficial muscles - including the deltoid and pectoral muscles, these encompass the shoulder and helps to give power to the shoulder
+Superficial muscles – including the deltoid and pectoral muscles, encompass the shoulder and help to give power to the shoulder

-The subacromial bursae is the largest in the body and sits between the acromion and the humeral head (see above pic).
+The subacromial bursae are the largest in the body and sit between the acromion and the humeral head (see above pic).
 This structure allows for smooth movement of the tendon and separates the rotator cuff from the hard-bony structure of the acromion.